craftcms/starter-blog/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are welcome.
-Any additions should aim to ease a new developer’s learning effort rather than make this starter project a full-featured blog site.
+Pull requests are always welcome!
+We do ask that additions focus on streamlining new developers’ onboarding experience rather than adding features.
+Contributions that solely add or replace tools (without an immediate, material benefit to new users) will be respectfully declined.

 ## Code style